 For more information go to: http://cj.msu.edu/programs/judicial-administration-program/

-The FCCA Disaster relief program is designed to identify, foster support, and provide assistance to members affected by natural disasters.
-When disasters occur which impact our members, the FCCA Officers and Board of Directors convene and start a relief fund to provide aid for it’s members.
-The donations (with FCCA matching funds, if so authorized), shall be dispersed to each approved recipient as determined by the Officers and Board of Directors.
-Any donations received for a particular relief effort after the established donation deadline shall be held and accounted for by the FCCA Treasurer, to be used for a subsequent disaster relief effort.
+The FCCA Disaster Relief Program is designed specifically to foster support and assistance to FCCA members, as well as qualifying judiciary employee non-members, affected by natural disasters.
+When disasters occur which impact judiciary employees, the FCCA Officers and Board of Directors convene and may create nation wide relief fund efforts to provide financial aid.
+All donations received, combined with FCCA contributions, shall be dispersed to approved recipients as determined by the Officers of FCCA.
+Any donations received after the established relief effort deadline shall be held and accounted for by the FCCA Treasurer and will be used for subsequent disaster relief efforts.

 Financial and Retirement Seminars